wp-plugins/gts-translation/readme.txt

 translate your posts, but won't properly display them.
 Upgrade using your WP Admin panel, and you'll be good to go.

 = How do I use the virtual host feature? =
-Please see the *Virtual Host Setup* tab.
+Please see the *Virtual Host Setup* section in the *Other Notes* tab.

 = What is theme translation? =
 Your WordPress theme is made up of a series of PHP files called templates.